mbrioski/Vagrant-Lamp-Stack/README.md

 ##Notes
 - **VagrantFile** configuration is in the root
-- Mysql default password for user root is *password*
 - All modules and the configuration is in the **provision** folder
 - **Enjoy development without writing tons of doc and problems about environment configuration**